oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-open-lz/op01_manage_shared_services/readme.md

             "DGP-SEC-FUN": {
                 "name": "dgp-security-functions",
-                "description": "DGP.01 Allows all resources of type fnfunc in the Security compartment, cmp-security..", "matching_rule": "ALL {resource.type = 'fnfun', resource.compartment.id = 'cmp-security'}" }
+                "description": "DGP.01 Allows all resources of type fnfunc in the Security compartment, cmp-security..", "matching_rule": "ALL {resource.type = 'fnfun', resource.compartment.id = '<OCID-COMPARTMENT-SECURITY>'}" }
         }
     }
 ...
 ```

-Note: in matching_rule you must include resource.compartment.id, this has to be uddated to de proper value.
+Note: in matching_rule you must include resource.compartment.id, this has to be uddated to de proper value after the initial compartments creation.

 This automation fully supports any kind of OCI IAM Dynamic Groups to be specified in the JSON format.